 Three Profound Lessons Taught To Us by Intimate Relationships

 We are taught by the intimate relationships of us that it is something more than being just about knowing the heart of our loved ones.
-Through them we get to know ourselves also.
-Culturally, love is often viewed as something fuzzy that passes around making us feel warmth inside.
-But we all know that only sometimes this happens while at other times there is frustration, confusion and anxiety.
-John Gottman says that there is difference of opinion between couples on never-ending unsolvable issues in 69% of the cases.
+Through them, we get to know ourselves also.
+Culturally, love is often viewed as something fuzzy that passes around making us feel the warmth inside.
+But we all know that only sometimes this happens while at other times there is frustration, confusion, and anxiety.
+John Gottman says that there is a difference of opinion between couples on never-ending unsolvable issues in 69% of the cases.
 Relationship problems are inevitable.

 On being let, our relationships can teach us profound lessons for life.
 If we do not allow these relationships to sink in, we are actually preventing a healthy relationship to blossom that would leave us stuck between an unsatisfactory relationship.
 Fruitful intimate relationships teach us to let our partner tell what we are doing wrong by swallowing our defensiveness and take a step ahead to a new arena of loving our partner.

 Here are three profound lessons taught to us by intimate relationships:

 Finding the right partner for us is not the key to a happy relationship, we from our end also need to be the right partner.
 Personal growth to a large extent is required here.
 Our relationship gives us the right opportunity to learn to control our defensiveness, reactions, and anger so that we can find ways of being affectionate and respectful of our partner’s differences.
 It lets our partner depend on us.

 There is always a reason for rejecting anyone.
 There is an imperfection in every single human being which might cause us to push him or her away.
 Dumping a person means leaving a person.
 A couple needs to re-discover each other to make love last in their lives and stay together.